microsoft/pxt/tests/project-tools-test/README.md

 from PXT for the source-based backpack suites.
 They transpile the relevant current TypeScript in memory; they do not run a build, development server, live sign-in, network download, or user program.
 Browser suites require Puppeteer's Chromium.
-The storage harness uses the existing built JSON-patch utility when available, otherwise its source, and always loads the dependency-reference parser from source.
+The storage harness uses the current store source and Chromium's real IndexedDB on an intercepted test origin.
+It needs the already-used Puppeteer browser, not fake-indexeddb or an additional dependency.
+All endpoint replies are synthetic;
+no live backend, user account, or network download is involved.

 Run the separate [real asset suite](backpack-assets.spec.js) with `node node_modules/mocha/bin/mocha.js tests/project-tools-test/backpack-assets.spec.js --reporter dot`.